 If you’re wondering which days will be free, please check the I Go to the Museum website for more information.

-TIP: Many of these historic sites and museums are included either for free or at a deep discount with a Rome tourist pass.
+TIP: Many of these historic sites and museums are included either for free or at a deep discount everyday with a Roman tourist pass.

 See the Fountains of Rome

 There are a lot of great fountains to see in Rome, and some of them are actually popular places for parents to take their children.

 The Turtle Fountain – Located about a 5-minute walk from Piazza Venezia, this fountain features several turtles atop the water basin with a few additional sculptures beneath them.
 If your kids like amphibians, this is definitely one site they will want to see.